Workers’ Compensation Lawyer in Raleigh, NC

 Who is eligible for NC Workers’ Compensation Benefits?

-Employees in North Carolina who have been injured while working are eligible for Workers’ Compensation.
+Employees in North Carolina who have been injured during a workplace accident are eligible for Workers’ Compensation.
 Undocumented workers are also eligible for benefits.
 However, independent contractors are not eligible for workers’ compensation benefits.
+Unlike personal injury claims, the North Carolina Industrial Commission (NCIC) governs injured workers’ comp claims in NC.

-Many employers will try to classify employees as independent contractors in order to avoid paying for benefits or injury claims.
-Hiring a Workers’ Compensation Lawyer may be your only recourse for obtaining benefits if your employee denies that you are an employee.
+In NC, businesses that employee three or more employees must carry workers’ comp insurance.
+Unfortunately, employers still try to classify employees as independent contractors in order to avoid paying for benefits or injury claims.
+Hiring a Workers’ Compensation Attorney may be your only recourse for obtaining benefits if your employee denies that you are an employee.

 Additionally, you must actually be working while you are injured (not on your way to work or on your home from work).
 Also being injured at work while inebriated will prevent you from having a workers’ compensation claim.